elhuo/cse110-w21-group32/specs/adrs/013021-design-decisions.md

-# ADR

   # DISCLAIMER: We had to rename all files to fit the naming format.
 As a result, creation dates may not match the actual time of ADR creation.

+# [Design Decisions]

+* Status: [accepted]
+* Deciders: [whole team]

+## Context and Problem Statement
+Not any problems but just recorded the reasons for the decisions of our features in out first sprint: planning stage.

+## Decision Outcome

 ## Essential Features MVP - MVP Sprint 1
 * start button